 Mr. Singletary made his professional debut in 2008 as Hermann in The Tales of Hoffman as a Gerdine Young Artist with Opera Theatre of St. Louis.
 He has performed as Pinellino in Gianni Schicchi at the Met, sung Haydn’s Lord Nelson Mass and Mozart’s Solemn Vespers at Carnegie Hall, and performed in concerts with the Marina del Rey Symphony Orchestra, Northwest Florida Symphony Orchestra and Chorus, the Orlando Philharmonic Orchestra, and the Aspen Chamber Symphony.

-Donovan is also a Certified Personal Trainer, a recently signed Fitness Model, and a health and fitness enthusiast with more than 15 years of sports, fitness, and wellness experience under his belt.
+Donovan is also a Certified Personal Trainer and a health and fitness enthusiast with more than 15 years of sports, fitness, and wellness experience under his belt.
 When he’s not performing, he enjoys helping others improve their lives through exercise, nutrition, knowledge, and motivation.
-In school, Donovan would train singers and non-singers, taking special care and an especially shared understanding of the concerns musicians have with exercise and fitness.
-Donovan received his NCCA-accredited personal training certification from the National Academy of Science and Medicine and will be a new addition on the SMART Model Management roster.
+Donovan received his NCCA-accredited personal training certification from the National Academy of Science and Medicine.

 9/2014 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.